“Are you aware that you are depressed and ill?” the doctor asked me.

 A leadership gap

-Dr. Ángelo Argüello Castro, president of Costa Rica’s College of Psychologists, says that while the organization initially applauded the new policy, “today, in contrast, we’ve been obliged to point out that state authorities should have gotten more involved when it comes to putting their boots on and going out into the battlefield.
+In addition to filling these voids, more fundamental changes are needed, according to Dr. Ángelo Argüello Castro, president of Costa Rica’s College of Psychologists.
+He says that while the organization initially applauded the new policy, “today, in contrast, we’ve been obliged to point out that state authorities should have gotten more involved when it comes to putting their boots on and going out into the battlefield.
 Helping each person in each institution to understand their roles within the national mental health policy.
 Not just giving them an assignment, giving them instructions, and that’s it.”

 He says that, for example, the policy relies heavily on implementation by local authorities, but not enough energy was invested in ensuring their buy-in.
 Marta Vindas, from the Caja, echoes the idea that building up support is important: “The topic of mental health is still a confusing topic in this country.
 Not everyone focuses on it, so you have to create the path, which makes everything slower.”

-Karolina Ulloa, one of the three Health Ministry officials now working at the Secretariat for Mental Health, describes a short-staffed operation that’s doing its best.
+Karolina Ulloa, one of the three Health Ministry officials now working at the Secretariat for Mental Health, described in December 2021 a short-staffed operation that’s doing its best.

 “There are very few of us… just three psychology professionals,” she says, explaining that the three have divided up the work by thematic area as well as by region.
 Each one coordinates the ministry’s mental health initiatives in two to four regions; these range from regional diagnostics to mental health trainings for primary care staff.